Dr. Jekyll and Mr. Hyde (1920 Paramount film): Plot

-Hyde now returns to the lab; drinks the counter-potion and changes once again into his original form.
-Sir George finds the transformed Jekyll in the lab and demands to know about his relationship with Mr. Hyde, threatening to break off his daughter’s engagement to the doctor if he does not answer his questions.
-The threat enrages Jekyll, so much so that the stress itself triggers his retransformation to Hyde.
-Horrified in witnessing the change, Sir George flees out of the lab, but Hyde catches him in the courtyard and beats him to death with his stout, club-like walking stick.
-Hyde then runs to his apartment and destroys any evidence there that might link him to Jekyll.
-After barely avoiding the police, the creature returns to the lab, where he drinks the counter-potion and reverts to Jekyll.
+Sir George hastens to the doctor's laboratory, where he confronts Jekyll and demands to know about his relationship with Hyde.
+His threat to refuse consent to his daughter's marriage triggers Jekyll's retransformation back to his evil form.
+Horrified at witnessing the change, Sir George flees.
+Hyde catches him in the courtyard and beats him to death with his walking stick.
+After destroying any evidence that might link him to Jekyll, Hyde returns to the laboratory where he drinks the last of the counter-potion.

 In the ensuing days, while Millicent mourns over her father’s murder, Jekyll is tormented by the thoughts of his misdeeds as Hyde.
-Soon, the ingredient needed to make the counter-potion is depleted and cannot be found in all of London.
-Jekyll therefore confines himself to his locked lab, fearing he might become Hyde at any moment.
-Millicent finally goes to see him, but as she knocks on the lab's door, he begins transforming into Hyde.
-Before he opens the door, Jekyll consumes poison in a ring he wears, one that he had taken from Gina.
-Now fully transformed into Hyde, he lets Millicent in, locks the door, and grabs her in his arms.
+Unable to procure further supplies of the drug needed to make the counter-potion, Jekyll confines himself to his locked laboratory, fearing he might become Hyde at any moment.

+Millicent finally goes to see him, and as she knocks on the door he begins to transform.
+After letting her in and locking the door, Hyde takes the terrified Millicent into his arms.
 Suddenly, he starts convulsing.
-Millicent runs from the lab and her shouts for help attract Poole, Jekyll's longtime friend Dr. Richard Lanyon, and another friend, John Utterson.
-Lanyon enters the lab and finds Hyde dead, sitting in a chair.
-To his astonishment, he watches the creature transform into Jekyll.
-Discerning that his friend had committed suicide, Lanyon calls the others into the lab, where he informs them that Hyde has killed Jekyll.
-As the film ends, Millicent is grieving next to the body of Jekyll.
+Millicent shouts for help, attracting Poole and two of Jekyll's friends.
+They enter to find Hyde sitting in a chair, dead, having taken poison.
+They watch with astonishment as Hyde transforms back into the doctor.
+As the film ends, Millicent grieves next to the body of her suitor.